Blown for Good: Marc Headley

 After leaving Scientology, Headley wrote about his experiences in Scientology.
-His writings were published in the media including news magazines, publications on the internet and other websites.
-In 2008, Headley was invited to speak in Hamburg, Germany, at a conference discussing abuses within Scientology, alongside actor and former Scientologist Jason Beghe.
+His writings were published in the media, news magazines, publications on the internet and other websites.
+In 2008, Headley spoke in Hamburg, Germany, at a conference discussing abuses within Scientology, alongside actor and former Scientologist Jason Beghe.

-As of 2023, Headley lives in Colorado with his wife and three sons, and is the CEO of MODE Systems.

-Headley continues to speak out about his experiences in Scientology, including being featured on an episode of Leah Remini: Scientology and the Aftermath, and running a YouTube channel called "Blown for Good - Exposing Scientology Since 2006!".
+Headley has continued to speak out about his experiences in Scientology, including being featured on an episode of Leah Remini: Scientology and the Aftermath in 2016, and running a YouTube channel called "Blown for Good - Scientology Exposed".

 Headley is a Board Member of The Aftermath Foundation.
-The Aftermath Foundation helps former Sea Org members get back on their feet after having no contact with the outside world as they usually don't have an employment history, credit history, bank account, driver's license or sometimes even a formal education.
+The Aftermath Foundation helps former Sea Org members get back on their feet after having no contact with the outside world as they usually do not have an employment history, credit history, bank account, driver's license or sometimes even a formal education.